newdex/api-docs/README.md

 ### Apply for APP_KEY

 Newdex api_key needs to be binded with EOS account.
-For more details please refer to [Apply for Newdex Market API_KEY] (/api/signup_app_key.md)
+For more details please refer to [Apply for Newdex Market API_KEY](/api/signup_app_key.md)

 ### How to Place Order

 Since Newdex is a decentralized exchange and place order needs signature using user’s private key, while Newdex keeps clear of user’s private key, the Trade API does not include API of placing order.
 Users need to implement the order logic by their own.
-For more details please refer to [How to Place Order on Newdex through Coding]
+For more details please refer to [How to Place Order on Newdex through Coding](/api/how_to_make_order.md)
-(/api/how_to_make_order.md)

 ## REST Market and Trade API